-These results, though preliminary and exploratory, further demonstrate the potential of the Homestake array dataset to be used to explore the role of near-surface structure in complicating in earthquake waveforms.
-Unlike with surface arrays, where the complexity of near-surface structure is convolved with complexity of earthquake sources, the Homestake array's geometry allows for separate evaluation of these two aspects of earthquake waveform modeling.
-While some of this separation is possible with single borehole arrays, the linear geometry inherent in such arrays is a clear drawback, leading to significant underdetermination of inversions that the Homestake array data should suffer less from.
+These results, though preliminary and exploratory, further demonstrate the potential of the Homestake array dataset to be used to explore the role of near-surface structure in complicating earthquake waveforms.
+Unlike surface arrays, where the complexity of near-surface structure is convolved with complexity of earthquake sources, the Homestake array's geometry allows for separate evaluation of these two aspects of earthquake waveform modeling.
+While some of this separation is possible with single borehole arrays, the linear geometry inherent in such arrays is a clear drawback, leading to significant underdetermination of inversions, to which the Homestake array data should be less susceptible.